 “The writer was an arborist who had an idea that took off on The Elements of Style — only for fruit trees,” Eckstut says.
 “She had incredible expertise, and I knew just the right publisher.”

-Writers don’t have to win or even participate in the Pitchapalooza contest to receive a professional critique of their book ideas.
-Eckstut and Sterry are offering writers who buy their book, The Essential Guide to Getting Your Book Published a free webinar in which they will get their pitch critiqued live.
+Writers don’t have to win or even participate in the Pitchapalooza contest to receive a professional critique of their book idea.
+Eckstut and Sterry are offering writers who buy The Essential Guide to Getting Your Book Published a free webinar in which they will get their pitch critiqued live.
 The book will be available for sale in the workshop’s bookstore.